-We are a group of volunteers dedicated to helping children in disadvantaged areas complete their education.
-The first ABCD: Art Building Children’s Dreams charity began in Canada; since then other ABCD charities and not-for-profits modelled on the same values and aims have begun in Australia, the UK, and in Tanzania.
+We are a group of volunteers dedicated to helping disadvantaged children complete their education and build a better future.
+ABCD: Art Building Children’s Dreams was first founded in Canada.
+Since then other ABCD charities and not-for-profits modelled on the same values and aims have begun in Australia, the UK, and in Tanzania.

 Visit our friends at:

 - ABCD: Art Building Children’s Dreams (UK)

 ABCD: Art Building Children’s Dreams in Canada focusses its efforts in rural Tanzania in the Ward of Marangu West, on the foothills of Mount Kilimanjaro.
 Here is the Board of Directors.